DaRos97/arXive_parser/README.md

 Excecute `main_feed.py` to get the daily feed.

+It takes one argument which specifies how many days back to look for the feed.
+0 is default and considers the last day of announcement.

 Add and modify files *authors.txt* and *categories.txt* to personalize the search.

-Modify `days_back` to chose the date of the search.